 Justice Pritchard of the WA Supreme Court sheds light on this question in Total Eden Pty Ltd v Charteris WASC 60.

-Her Honour reminds us that a jurisdictional error is basically a mistake about the nature and limits of an adjudicator’s role under security of payment laws.
+Her Honour reminds us that a jurisdictional error is basically a mistake about the nature and limits of an adjudicator’s role under the security of payment laws.
 So, for example, as Justice Chaney had said in Delmere Holdings v Green WASC 148, adjudicators are constrained by the contract in determining a construction payment dispute.

 In WA, adjudicators who search for a legal basis to determine a construction payment dispute outside the four corners of the contract overstep the limited powers that the legislature has given to them.
-They therefore commit jurisdictional error.
+They, therefore, commit jurisdictional error.

 Such decisions will still be quashed by a State Supreme Court despite the High Court’s decision in Probuild.